dmbarbour/wikilon/docs/AwelonLang.md

 ## Editable Views

 Awelon language has an acceptably aesthetic plain text syntax.
-However, like Forth, Awelon does not scale nicely beyond about ten tokens per definition.
+However, like Forth, Awelon does not scale nicely beyond about ten tokens per definition because humans lose track of context.
 Expression of sophisticated data plumbing can be awkward.
-The lack of namespaces or DSLs can easily result in redundant reference to the problem domain.

-Instead of solving these problems at the syntax layer, Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).
+To preserve its simple structure and syntax, Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).

 I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through filesystem and CLI.
 However, graphical views could potentially include checkboxes, sliders, drop-down lists, graphs and canvases, and may offer an interesting foundation for graphical user interfaces within Awelon's application model.